-Nicaragua's Ortega Seeks Re-election in Questioned Vote
+Nicaragua's Ortega Seeks Re-Election in Questioned Vote

-MANAGUA, Nicaragua (AP) — Nicaraguan President Daniel Ortega seeks a fourth consecutive term in elections Sunday against a field of little-known candidates while those who could have given him a real challenge sit in jail.
+Nicaraguan President Daniel Ortega sought a fourth consecutive term in elections Sunday against a field of little-known candidates while those who could have given him a real challenge sat in jail.

+More than 13,000 polling places opened Sunday morning even as the opposition denounced more arrests of its leaders in activists around the county in the hours leading up to the vote.

-Sunday’s election will determine who holds the presidency for the next five years, as well as 90 of the 92 seats in the country’s congress and Nicaragua’s representation in the Central American Parliament.
+The election will determine who holds the presidency for the next five years, as well as 90 of the 92 seats in the congress and Nicaragua’s representation in the Central American Parliament.
+More than 4.4 million Nicaraguan age 16 and above were eligible to vote.

 Ortega’s Sandinista Front and its allies control the congress and all government institutions.
 Ortega first served as president from 1985 to 1990, before returning to power in 2007.
-He recently declared his wife first lady and Vice President Rosario Murillo “co-president.”
+He recently declared his wife,V ice President Rosario Murillo, his “co-president.”

 In June, police arrested seven potential presidential challengers on charges that essentially amount to treason.
 They remained in detention on election day.
 Some two dozen other opposition leaders were also swept up ahead of the elections.

-The other contenders on Sunday's ballot are little known politicians from minor parties seen as friendly with Ortega's Sandinista Front.
+The other contenders on Sunday's ballot were little known politicians from minor parties seen as friendly with Ortega's Sandinista Front.

+On Saturday, the Blue and White National Union, an opposition alliance, issued an alert after at least eight of its leaders were “abducted by the regime in illegal raids” Saturday afternoon and evening.

+The Civic Alliance, another opposition coalition, reported “harassment, surveillance, intimidation, assault, attacks, illegal and arbitrary detentions” of some of its leaders around Nicaragua.

 With little doubt as to the presidential election result, focus is already turning to what the international response will be as Ortega seeks to tighten his grip on power.